eborgnine/CANSSI_Grant/README.md

-The Letter of Submission file has been added to the main directory.
+The Letter of Submission files (.pdf and .rmd) have been added to the main directory.

 The LOI folder contains: